zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ```

 The expiration time for Dynamic Client Registration allows to configure
-a time in seconds for the client's account expiration, it can be set to
+a time in seconds for the client's account expiration.
+It can be set to
 zero if the client account never expires.
+The value `86400` represents
+24 hours.

+The following entry corresponds to this setting:

 ```
 <dynamic-registration-expiration-time>86400</dynamic-registration-expiration-time>
 ```

-Dynamic Client Registration uses an inum generator service.
+Dynamic Client Registration uses an iNum generator service.
 You can
-configure both the URL of the service under the tag `oxID`, and the
+configure both the uri of the service using the tag `oxID`, and the
-organization inum used by this service under the tag `organization`.
+organization iNum used by this service using the tag `organization`.

 ```
 <oxID>https://%(hostname)s/oxid/service/gluu/inum</oxID>